 Professional Development

-District Professional Development Program (continued)

-Assemble a representative PD Committee composed of teachers and administrators to assist in program planning.

-Recommend to the Superintendent/designee long-range training priorities based on the needs assessment.

-Recommend four (4) dates for professional development to the Superintendent/ designee for inclusion in the calendar by APRIL of each year.

-Recommend number of District, school-based and flexible (if applicable) professional development days to the Superintendent.

-Approve/disapprove District, school-based and flexible professional development prior to their implementation and provide a rationale for those not approved.

-Assure appropriate training strategies and use local personnel, when appropriate, to train colleagues.

-Recommend consultants, as necessary.

-Develop a budget for staff development.

-Assist Principals by using effective professional development to meet District/school goals.

-Assist with logistical arrangement for professional development activities (sign-in sheets, evaluations, equipment, etc.

-Prepare and submit to the Superintendent for Board approval the Master Professional Development Plan for the coming year.

-School-Based PDC Responsibilities

-Each school shall have a school-based professional development committee which shall meet as necessary to conduct the school’s needs assessment, make recommendations for professional development topics, or direct other activities as needed.

 Certified Staff Responsibilities

-It is the responsibility of each full-time certified staff member to plan and complete the hours of professional development for which s/he is paid.
+In addition to job-embedded professional learning included in the Professional Development Plan, it is the responsibility of each full-time certified staff member to complete the twenty-four (24) hours of professional development required in the District calendar.
 Part-time employees shall complete the appropriate portion of the twenty-four (24) hours.
-Credit shall be awarded only for development activities that address needs identified in school/District Comprehensive Improvement plans.

-Administrative Workshop

-An administrator’s workshop may be held/conducted to include, but not be limited to, organizational management, instructional leadership, communication and interpersonal relations, staff evaluation, fiscal and facilities management, and goals for the new school year.
-This workshop will be under the direction of the Superintendent/designee who will have the authority to commit funds for travel, presenters, lodging, meals, and other related expenses.
+PERSONNEL $03.19 AP.1

+(Continued)

+Professional Development

 New Teacher Orientation

 Prior to the opening of school all teachers new to the District shall be required to attend an orientation session to acquaint new personnel with Board policies, administrative procedures, Central Office staff, and the Principal(s) to whom they are assigned.
 The Superintendent/designee will be responsible for the program and all arrangements.

-When Conducted

-District and school-based professional development must be conducted on days designated in the calendar.
-Flexible hours may be completed after school, on weekends or during the summer if activities are pre-approved by the professional development committee.
-Individuals may be excused from District and school-based professional development if they meet the requirements for claiming a sick day or an emergency day.
-Vacation and personal days may not be used on designated professional development days.
-All flexible hours must be completed.

 Requirement Must Be Fulfilled

-The professional development requirement must be fulfilled by May 1 of each year.
+Professional development is ongoing.
+However the twenty-four (24) hours required by statute must be fulfilled by May 1 of each year.
 If it is not, repayment for the appropriate hours will be deducted from the individual's paycheck.

 It is the responsibility of the individual to provide appropriate documentation for all completed professional development.
 Internal offerings are documented by sign-in sheets.
 For activities outside the District, it is the responsibility of the individual to obtain the appropriate form prior to attendance, have it completed and return it to the PDC.
 Registration costs, meals, and mileage are the responsibility of the individual unless supplemental funds are provided by another source.